 - Not very durable.

 The 3M CGL-GU gloves are constructed using breathable nylon stretch liner and an Acrylonitrile Butadiene Rubber coating on the palm area.
-Because of breathable material these gloves can be worn in hot and humid condition.
-The 3M comfort grip gloves are light, flexible and abrasion-resistant which is ideal for light to medium-duty jobs requiring precision.
+Because of the breathable material, these gloves can be worn in hot and humid conditions.
+The 3M comfort grip gloves are light, flexible, and abrasion-resistant which is ideal for light to medium-duty jobs requiring precision.
 These safety gloves are compatible with EN388 4122 standards of abrasion and puncture resistance.

 The nitrile palm coating of the gloves provides excellent grip while working in wet or oily conditions.
 The elastic knit wrist cuff prevents foreign objects and debris from entering inside.
 Also, it helps to remove or wear the glove easily.
 These work gloves are machine washable and quite durable.
 They are quite economic, too.